We are a Catholic school; one family living and learning together in faith.

 As a Catholic School we believe British Values grow from our Christian faith.
 We see all people as being made in the likeness and image of God and therefore everyone is to be valued and respected.

 Through our curriculum we enable all pupils to develop their self- knowledge, self- esteem and self- confidence.
 Our children know that their views count and that their voices are listened to.
 They are given many opportunities to experience, understand and take part in the democratic process.
+Every child on the student council is voted in by their class.
+Additionally, we take part in School Parliament which is run by the local council, as well as having an active relationship with many local councillors who regularly visit school.
+We actively encourage pupils to become involved in decision-making processes and ensure they are listened to in school.
+Children have a termly questionnaire where they are able to put forward their views about the school.

 Through the process of repair, reflect and rebuild the children are taught how to manage their feelings.
 They understand how their actions and the actions of others have consequences and they learn to distinguish between right and wrong.
 They understand why rules apply to everyone and how rules are essential for the wellbeing and safety of all.
 Our school mission statement and code of conduct ensure that we shape our children to become valuable, caring, respectful and considerate members of our school and parish families and the wider British society.